 3. Create a Strong Online Community

-Your online sex toy store should have a solid online community to go with it.
+Your online adult sex toy store should have a solid online community to go with it.
 This is an essential part of branding, but how do you go about it when the adult toy industry still makes mainstream platforms uncomfortable?

 Fortunately, some platforms are less resistant to hosting adult content.
 For example, you can market your selection on Amazon and eBay as long as you follow their guidelines for sex toys and content.